Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/tianjin-chn/index.md

 **Create a living space with tight connection to nature**:  No matter where a person is, they should be able to see plenty of vegetation.
 It must be convinient for everybody to fully submerge into the nature.

 **Co-exist with the nature under harmony**: The building process and operation of the city must maintain low environmental footprint.
+The city has advanced infrastructure that takes advantage from renewable sources of energy, advanced rain water usage, and requires all buildings to be carbon neutral green buildings.

 **Promote cultural growth**:  Promoting traditional, contemporary, and new culture.
 Making the entire city accessible by ensuring at least 20% of all housings are public affordable housing, and 100% barrier free entrance to all public areas.